C-3TO: Continuous 3D Trajectory Optimization on Neural Euclidean Signed Distance Fields: Framework overview

 \subsection{Online Local Planner}

 The second subsystem in the framework is responsible for calculating the desired continuous trajectory.
 As Figure \ref{architecture_fig} shows, the second subsystem expects the first to send a copy of the updated network state, to have the most up-to-date version of the ESDF for it to be used during the planning loop.
 The first subsystem stores all the neural network information into a .pt file each time a new training loop is performed.
 This file stores not only the network parameters, but also its entire structure.
 This means that if the network is changed in future versions of the framework, the second subsystem will not be affected.
-The first subsystems sends a message every time a new model is available.
-This allows for asynchronous operation, which is needed since the network training rate is much lower than the frequency at which the planning loop must operate, for optimization reasons.
+The first subsystem sends a message every time a new model is available.
+This allows for asynchronous operation.
+This is needed since the network training rate is much lower than the planning loop operation rate, for optimization reasons.

 The planning loop waits for a global path and the first network version to start its operation.
 Once both conditions are met, the loop starts by calculating a local goal.
 The framework builds a 3D local window, whose dimensions can be adapted to the user's needs, and selects the furthest global waypoint that is contained inside that local window.
 To avoid selecting an invalid or unsafe point as the current local goal, it checks that the desired point has a safe ESDF value, choosing other waypoints otherwise.